Climatic Events that Changed the World

 3.2k yr BP event

-One group, from Italy, look at the volcanic eruption of Mount Etna in about 1300 BC as triggering the climate change.
+Volcanic Eruption (Mount Etna): One theory suggests that the volcanic eruption of Mount Etna around 1300 BC may have triggered the climate change.

-Another theory is that ice-rafted debris in the North Atlantic increased, penetrated further south and west than normal, resulting in a decline in ocean surface temperatures and a related decrease in precipitation (cooler sea, less evaporation, less rainfall).
-This sequence of events is known as a Bond Event, and they occur roughly every 1,500 years.
+Bond Event: An increase in ice-rafted debris in the North Atlantic, penetrating further south and west than usual, could have caused a decline in ocean surface temperatures and reduced precipitation.
+This sequence of events, known as a Bond Event, occurs roughly every 1,500 years.

-The 3.2k yr BP Event The Ancient Near East about 1300 BC The 3.2k yr BP Event The Ancient Near East about 1300 BC
+The 3.2k-Year BP Event: A Climatic Shift and its Impact on Ancient Civilizations The Ancient Near East about 1300 BC The 3.2k-Year BP Event: A Climatic Shift and its Impact on Ancient Civilizations The Ancient Near East about 1300 BC

 The Ancient Near East about 1300 BC